Lord Mayor's Community Fund guidelines

-Brisbane City Council's Lord Mayor's Suburban Initiative Fund (LMSIF) supports community projects that build stronger communities in Brisbane.
+Brisbane City Council's Lord Mayor's Community Fund (LMCF) supports community projects that build stronger communities in Brisbane.

 Applications for funding can be made by:

 - eligible community organisations for community projects; or

 provided the expenditure is for a community purpose.
 Together called the "Projects".

 Navigate this page by:

 Projects must contribute to the Brisbane Vision, by helping to achieve the aspiration to be a Friendly and Safe, Active and Healthy, Clean and Green, or Vibrant and Creative City.

 The number and types of projects approved will depend on the number of applications received, the available program budget, whether a project meets the assessment criteria, and the comparative priority and benefit to the community of the applications.

 Priorities to be met in an application can include:

 - improved provision of, access to and the quality of, community facilities